• Skip to main content

 Oatmeal Muffin Directions:

-• In a large skillet over medium heat, add the oats and butter.
-Toast for approximately 8 minutes until the oats are golden brown.
+• Add the oats and butter to a large skillet over medium heat.
+Toast for approximately eight minutes until the oats are golden brown.
 Stir frequently while the oats are toasting.

 • Add the toasted oats to a food processor fitted with a metal blade and process for approximately 30 seconds or until the oats are ground up and resemble coarse meal.